 In Conclusion

-Folkstyle wrestling is the style of wrestling taught in high school and colleges in America.
-It has a rich history and has been influenced in one way or another from wrestling styles all across the world.
+Folkstyle wrestling is the style of wrestling taught in high schools and colleges in America.
+It has a rich history and has been influenced in one way or another by wrestling styles all across the world.
 Understanding the rules can be confusing at first but you should be able to pick it up quickly.